prateeksingh0001/headpose-estimation/docs/architecture.md

 - **`PretrainedBackBoneImageModel`** - loads a frozen `.pb` graph, prepends its own JPEG-decode/resize/normalize subgraph, and produces a feature vector per image.
   Branches on `supports_batching` because Inception V3 cannot take batched input.
-- **`EulerAnglesPredictionHead`** - builds **three independent MLP stacks** (one per angle) on top of the feature vector, plus the summed MSE loss, the optimizer step, and the TensorBoard summary ops.
-This is the trainable part.
+- **`EulerAnglesPredictionHead`** - the default trainable head: builds **three independent MLP stacks** (one per angle) on top of the feature vector, plus the summed MSE loss, the optimizer step, and the TensorBoard summary ops.
+- **`HopeNetPredictionHead`** - an alternative trainable head implementing the [HopeNet](https://arxiv.org/pdf/1710.00925) multi-loss formulation (per-angle bin classification + expected-value regression) instead of plain MSE.
+Which head the trainer builds is config-driven via `prediction_head_class`.
-- **`EulerAnglesPredictionModel`** - a thin container that wires a backbone and a head together so you can go straight from image bytes to angles at inference time.
-(Note: it has live bugs - see [components.md](components.md#euleranglespredictionmodel-end_to_end_modelspy).)
+- **`EulerAnglesPredictionModel`** - a thin container that wires a backbone and a head together for single-call image-to-angles inference.
+It works only through its two-step `predict()` (run backbone → feed the feature vectors into the head); the two subgraphs are **not** joined, so it is not a single runnable/exportable graph, and it is not yet wired into the trainer - see [components.md](components.md#euleranglespredictionmodel-end_to_end_modelspy).
 - **`PredictionHeadTrainer`** - the orchestrator.
 Constructs the backbone and head from the config, owns the single `tf.Session`, runs bottleneck generation and the train/validate/test loop, and exports the frozen head.